 Unless your sole purpose is to take breath-taking beauty shots of the park, it’s just going to be a hassle.
 I admit, the Gardens offer some great photo opps so I can see it being worth lugging a bulky camera around there.
 But for the park, if you have a newer phone, chances are it has a pretty amazing built-in camera.
 Trying to get the perfect shot, especially when dealing with little kids, can be really frustrating and take away from the fun of your trip.
 So my opinion is, if you’re headed to the amusement park, grab your phone, snap a ton of photos and sort through them when you’re done.
 Chances are, you’re going to end up with a bunch of gems that bring back warm and fuzzy memories each time you look at them.
 See above. 🙂

 Freebie alert!
 Character photos are FREE and do not need to be scheduled!
 So if you see one roaming around, quick!
 Give them a hug and snap a photo.
+Update: When we went to Hershey this spring (2017), the characters had professional photographers roaming around with them but they still allowed you to take your own photo.

 Note: This post is not in any way sponsored or endorsed by Hershey or its affiliates.
 The tips provided are based on opinion and therefor mightymrs.com cannot be held liable for your actions or your interpretation of the opinions or tips herein.